January 2023

 Yujie Deng

-Areas of Expertise US resident taxation US nonresident taxation International organization taxation US payroll and business tax Certifications/Credentials CPA, licensed in Maryland Education Master of Accounting, University of Maryland BS, Accounting, Pennsylvania State University Languages Spoken English Mandarin Senior Tax Specialist Yujie is a CPA and Senior Tax Specialist on The Wolf Group team responsible for providing specialized tax services to clients with international concerns, including expatriates, inpatriates, and high-net-worth individuals with global assets, as well as international organization employees and retirees, and entrepreneurs with foreign interests.
+Areas of Expertise US resident taxation US nonresident taxation International organization taxation US payroll and business tax Certifications/Credentials CPA, licensed in Maryland Education Master of Accounting, University of Maryland BS, Accounting, Pennsylvania State University Languages Spoken English Mandarin Tax Supervisor Yujie is a CPA and Tax Supervisor on The Wolf Group team responsible for providing specialized tax services to clients with international concerns, including expatriates, inpatriates, and high-net-worth individuals with global assets, as well as international organization employees and retirees, and entrepreneurs with foreign interests.
 In this capacity, Yujie assists U.S. citizens, green card holders, and foreign nationals with their individual income tax matters.
 Before joining The Wolf Group, Yujie worked in both corporate accounting and public accounting.
 She prepared individual and business tax returns, resolved tax notices with the IRS, fulfilled internal accounting functions, and handled payroll filings and other tax compliance matters.
 While at the University of Maryland, she co-led the Volunteer Income Tax Assistance program to provide tax preparation support to those in need.

 Tomi Dreni